 Technology can be unpredictable, and it's happened to all of us.
 If we lose connection during a session, we simply reconnect.
 I always make sure we have a backup plan in place, whether that's switching to a phone call or rescheduling if needed.
 It has never been a significant issue in my practice.

-Tips for Getting the Most from Online Therapy
+How to Get the Most from Your Online Therapy Sessions

 If you'd like to try online therapy, here are a few things that can help you get the most from your sessions: